 Stuart Forster suggests a simple twist to lift a humble toasted cheese sandwich in this tuna, sweetcorn and cheese toastie recipe.

-Generally, I’m pleased with the food I’ve cooked during the lockdown period.
-It’s been varied, nutritious and, in the main, enjoyable to prepare.
+Generally, I’m pleased with the food I cooked during the lockdown period.
+It’s been varied, nutritious and enjoyable to prepare.
 I’ve both followed recipes and experimented, which has kept it interesting.

 A tasty toasted Cheese sandwich

-Cheese toasties tend to be one of my go to any time of day snacks.
+Cheese toasties tend to be one of my go-to snacks.
 Occasionally, I don’t shy from making a cheese toastie for breakfast though I tend to favour my homemade granola.
 More commonly they’re a dish I make when I’m looking for a quick and tasty lunch or tea.
 Making a cheese toastie can be tastier and significantly less expensive than ordering in food.

 One of my favourite cheese toasties is made with sliced ham and cheese.
 Known as tosta mista in the cafés and bars of Portugal, they tended to be my breakfast on the go during early starts in Lisbon.
 Every time I have one reminds me of a café that I used to frequent near the Santa Apolonia railway station.